evan2945/Udacity-Robotics-Follow-Me/RoboND-DeepLearning-Project/README.md

 ```

 ##### Encoder
-For our encoder, we are using convolutional layers to reduce down to a 1x1 convolutional layer (instead of a fully connected layer).
-A technique known
+The encoder is a series of convolutional layers that has the goal of extracting features from the image.
+Our encoder is then connected to a 1x1 convolutional layer (instead of a fully connected layer).
-as separable convolutions (or depthwise separable convolutions) was used here.
+A technique known as separable convolutions (or depthwise separable convolutions) was used here.
 This reduces the number of parameters needed, increasing the efficiency
 of the encoder.
 This is comprised of a convolution performed over each channel of an input layer and is followed by a 1x1 convolution that takes the
 output channels from the previous step and then combines them into an output layer.
 Below is the code to create the encoder for this project: